| 9365 Therapists, 271 Schools |

 There are some well known teething remedies that have been shown to be helpful during the time that teeth are coming through.
 These include:

-There are also some natural teething remedies that can help with your baby’s discomfort.
+There are also some natural teething remedies that may also help with your baby’s discomfort, alongside those listed above.
 These include:

 Never use lemon juice on your baby’s gums as it is very acidic and can harm the new tooth by dissolving the tooth enamel.